 He also gets a couple of good moments when up against a shock jock.
-The episode deals with the insecurities Monk feels about his general lack of humour compared to the apparently hilarious DJ.
-He goes on the DJ's show and the DJ makes jokes about Trudy's death, prompting Monk to leap over the table and attack him.
-Then, at the end of the episode, when Monk's finally figured out how the DJ killed his own wife and got him placed under arrest, he solemnly tells him "you're not laughing... now... are you?"
-Hudson says "No. I'm not" and Monk replies "Join the club".
+The episode deals with the insecurities Monk feels about his general lack of humour compared to the apparently hilarious DJ Max Hudson.
+He goes on Max's show, and it goes well until Max jokes about Trudy's death, prompting Monk to leap over the table and attack him.
+Then, at the end of the episode, when Monk's finally figured out how Max killed his wife Jeanette and gotten him placed under arrest, he solemnly tells him "you're not laughing... now... are you?"
+Max Hudson says "No. I'm not" and Monk replies "Join the club".

 Then there's his response when he manages to get his Arch-Enemy Dale 'The Whale' Biederbeck arrested for murder in their first encounter in the series; Dale, who is grotesquely overweight, lunges at Monk to try and throttle him, but can't quite reach:

 Sharona Fleming: What's he doing?